 Stress, lack of sleep (I know.. unavoidable for new mums!) and inflammatory ‘comfort’ foods or drink like sugar or alcohol will slow healing.
 So really, really try to…

-In the early days, massage, mobilize, find and strengthen your deep muscles, eat clean fresh food to recover and nourish your body.
+In the early days, massage, mobilise, find and strengthen your deep muscles, eat clean fresh food to recover and nourish your body.
 But most important of all, relax, insist people rub your feet and bring you tea, get as much sleep as you possibly can and love your body.
 It’s achieved something amazing.